Love Again (2023 film)

 Love Again is a 2023 American romantic comedy-drama film written and directed by James C. Strouse.
-It is an English-language remake of the 2016 German film SMS für Dich, itself based on a 2009 novel by Sofie Cramer.
-The film stars Priyanka Chopra, Sam Heughan, and Celine Dion, in her first feature film, portraying a fictionalized version of herself.
+It is an English-language remake of the 2016 German film SMS für Dich, which was based on a 2009 novel by Sofie Cramer.
+The film stars Priyanka Chopra, Sam Heughan, and Celine Dion in her first feature film, in which she plays a fictionalized version of herself.

-Mira is a young woman trying to get beyond the pain of her fiancé John's death of two years ago by sending texts to his old cell phone number, and ends up forming a connection with Rob, the man the number has been reassigned to.
+Mira is a young woman trying to move past the pain of her fiancé John's death two years earlier by sending texts to his old cell phone number, and she eventually forms a connection with Rob, the man to whom the number has been reassigned.

 Love Again was released in the United States on May 5, 2023, by Sony Pictures Releasing.
+It received negative reviews from critics.

 Plot

-Mira Ray and her almost fiancé John are very much in love, and often communicate via flirtatious text messages.
-Directly after they have a loving interaction in a café, he goes outside and is promptly hit by a car before Mira's eyes.
+Mira Ray and her almost fiancé John are deeply in love and often exchange playful text messages.
+Moments after a warm interaction in a café, John steps outside and is struck by a car in full view of Mira.

-Two years later, Mira is living outside of the city with her parents, and her sister Suzy regularly calls, trying to convince her to move back in with her.
-She is ultimately successful, and greets Mira with open arms.
-John's accident two years ago killed him.
+Two years later, Mira is living with her parents outside the city.
+Her sister Suzy frequently calls, urging her to return, and eventually convinces her to move back.
+John's accident had been fatal, and Mira still struggles with the loss.

-Rob Burns is miserable, recovering from being dumped a week before his wedding.
+Rob Burns is also heartbroken, having been left by his fiancée a week before their wedding.
 He unhappily follows his ex Elizabeth on social media.
-Called in to work, Rob is assigned to write a piece on Céline Dion and is warned that if he does not write about her with heart, he might be out of a job.
+Summoned to work, Rob is assigned to write a profile on Celine Dion and is warned that if he cannot write about her with sincerity, his job may be at risk.

-Given a new corporate mobile phone, Rob chats with his workmates Lisa and Billy, who encourage him to date again.
-However, he has become cynical about love.
-Simultaneously, Mira opens a box given to her by John's parents, containing clothes and the engagement ring he never had the chance to give her.
-A children's book author and illustrator, she is threatened by her publisher to either produce another upbeat book soon, or be responsible for an intern's dismissal and be forced to return her last advance.
+After receiving a new corporate cell phone, Rob chats with his colleagues Lisa and Billy, who push him to start dating again, though he has grown cynical about love.
+At the same time, Mira opens a box given to her by John's parents, filled with his clothes and the engagement ring he never had the chance to give her.
+As a children's book author and illustrator, she is pressured by her publisher to deliver another upbeat book soon or risk an intern's dismissal and be forced to return her last advance.

-Rob begins to receive private, lovesick messages from a mystery woman on the new work mobile phone.
-Discovering that this person has a blind date via a dating app, he goes to the bar to connect a face to the number.
-Believing he has spotted her, Rob is disappointed to see her leave with her date.
-Unbeknownst to him, Mira shortly throws the guy out of the cab for being too sexually aggressive.
+Rob begins receiving intimate, emotional messages from an unknown woman on his new work phone.
+When he learns she has a blind date arranged through a dating app, he goes to the bar in hopes of identifying her.
+Believing he has spotted her, he watches her leave with her date, unaware that Mira soon throws the man out of the cab for being too sexually aggressive.